 Holi, the festival of colours, is celebrated in most parts of India with excitement and festive fervour.
-Although Delhi and Mumbai are among some of the best places to celebrate Holi in India because of the celebrities and other people throwing parties filled with music and dance, the festival is even grander outside of the metros.
-By Manas Sen Gupta
+Although Delhi and Mumbai are among some of the best places to celebrate Holi in India because of the celebrities and other people throwing parties filled with music and dance, the festival is even grander outside of the metros which is why you should be heading there.

 As per the Hindu calendar, Holi is celebrated on Purnima, or full moon day, in the month of Phalguna.
 The date, therefore, falls in mid-March according to the Gregorian calendar.
-This year, the festival will be celebrated on 17 and 18 March.
+This year, the festival will be celebrated on March 8.
 However, in some places, the festival begins days in advance.
 And any trip around India during Holi should begin with one of these places.

 But before we get to that, let’s look at why Holi is celebrated.

 Holi traditions and celebrations go back several centuries.
 It is said that Lord Krishna, one of the most prominent deities in Hinduism, played the festival of colours.